-ReasonCode: code of the reason for revocation.
+• ReasonCode: code of the reason for revocation.
 This field in non-critical CRL entry extension, allowing determination of the revocation reason.
 The following reasons of certificate or trust service providers certificate revocation are allowed:

 '''

+- not specified:

 unspecified

-- not specified;
+- key revelation or compromise;

 keyCompromise

-- key revelation or compromise;

 cACompromise

 - certification authority key revelation;

 affiliationChanged

 - subscriber's data modification (affiliation);

 superseded

 - certificate or trust service providers certificate

 renewal:

-cessationOfOperation - cessation of certificate usage;
+cessationOfOperation - cessation of certificate usage:

 - suspension of certificate or trust service

 certificateHold

 providers certificate;

-removeFromCRL

-- certificate or trust service providers certificate

-removal from CRL:

 privilegeWithdrawn - certificate was revoked due to canceling of

 authorization associated with the attributes and

 included in the public key certificate or the

-attribute certificate:

-- applies to attributes certificates: meaning is the

-aaCompromise

-same as for withdrawal of privileges

 '''

-- HoldInstructionCode: code of the operation on certificate or trust service providers certificate suspension.
+• HoldInstructionCode: code of the operation on certificate or trust service providers certificate suspension.
 This field is non-critical CRL entry extension which defines a registered identifier of the instruction determining the operation to be executed upon certificate or trust service providers certificate discovery on Certificate Revocation List with a note (reason for revocation): certificate or trust service providers certificate suspended (certificateHold).
 If the application discovers the code idholdinstruction-callissuer, it should notify the user of necessity to contact Certum to verify the reason of the certificate or trust service providers certificate suspension or reject the certificate or trust service providers certificate (assume it is revoked).
 If the application discovers id-holdinstruction-reject code, it should obligatorily reject the respective certificate or trust service providers certificate.
-The code idholdinstruction-none is semantically equal to omission of holdInstructionCode extension; usage of the code in CRL issued by Certum is prohibited. - InvalidityDate: date of revocation.
+The code id-holdinstruction-none is semantically equal to omission of holdInstructionCode extension; usage of the code in CRL issued by Certum is prohibited.

+• InvalidityDate: date of revocation.
 This field is non-critical CRL entry extension allowing assessment of the confirmed or suspended date of a private key compromise or occurrence of other reason for certificate revocation.